 - Abdominal pain: When polyps are rather big, they can obstruct the bowel.
 In doing so, it can cause problems that manifest as cramps or other abdominal pain.

-- Irregular colored stools: Even if you cannot notice it directly, rectal bleeding can influence the color of the stool.
+- Irregular-colored stools: Even if you cannot notice it directly, rectal bleeding can influence the color of the stool.
 You may notice some small red stripes in mild cases.
 In more serious cases, heavy bleeding may cause your poop to appear black.
 Before you start to worry, make sure these color changes are not simply due to a change in diet, medication, or supplement use.

 - Anemia: If polyps continue to bleed for a prolonged time, they may cause the development of an iron deficiency.
-Anemia can manifest is several ways, including fatigue, shortness of breath, feeling dizzy, fainting, or having abnormally pale skin.
+Anemia can manifest in several ways, including fatigue, shortness of breath, feeling dizzy, fainting, or having abnormally pale skin.

 Common Early Symptoms of Colon Cancer